daerduoCarey/pt2pc/README.md

 ## Updates

+* [Aug 17, 2020] Release pre-trained models and add a simple Jupyter Notebook for visualizing the results.
+* [May 17, 2020] Release the proposed HierInsSeg score for evaluating shape structure reconstruction.
 * [March 27, 2020] Preliminary Data and Code released.
-* [May 17, 2020] Release the proposed HierInsSeg score for evaluating shape structure reconstruction.

 ## TODOs

 * Release evaluation code.
-* Release pretrained models.
-* Release baseline code.

 Please request in Github Issue for more code to release.